Cinderella Castle: The Magic, the Memories and You

 On January 18, 2011, a nighttime projection mapping show premiered at Cinderella Castle at Walt Disney World.
 The show featured photographs and videos of park guests, taken by Disney's PhotoPass employees, combined with projections of Disney characters and attractions and pre-selected music.
-The Magic, the Memories and You show was presented before and after the nightly Wishes fireworks show at Magic Kingdom, as well as presented before and after Disneyland's regular nightly fireworks, and was part of Disney's "Let the Memories Begin" campaign for 2011.
-A parallel show existed at Disneyland, at the Disneyland Resort, taking place at Sleeping Beauty Castle.
+The Magic, the Memories and You show was presented before and after the nightly Wishes fireworks show at Magic Kingdom, as well as presented before and after Disneyland's regular nightly fireworks, and was part of Disney's "Let the Memories Begin" campaign for 2011 as well as Disney World's 40th Anniversary celebrations that same year.
+A parallel show existed at Disneyland, at the Disneyland Resort, taking place at the facade of It's a Small World.
 On September 3, this show ended its run and was replaced by a similar nighttime multimedia show, Celebrate the Magic, in 2012 and again by Once Upon a Time in Fall 2016.

-The Magic, The Memories and You is also inspired the similar theme song on Celebrate!
-Tokyo Disneyland as part of the Tokyo Disney Resort 35th Anniversary celebration that premiered at Tokyo Disneyland on July 10, 2018, which also created as nod and tribute for the former nighttime projection show.
+The Magic, The Memories and You is also inspired the similar theme song for Celebrate!
+Tokyo Disneyland as part of the Tokyo Disney Resort's 35th Anniversary celebration that premiered at Tokyo Disneyland on July 10, 2018, which also created as a tribute to both the former nighttime projection show and Remember...
+Dreams Come True.

+At Disneyland, the show was replaced with Disneyland Forever in 2015, a similar show now featuring projections at Sleeping Beauty Castle and Main Street, USA in addition to the facade of It's a Small World.

 Interior

 Mosaics

 Inside the castle's archway, a series of five mosaic murals tells the story of Cinderella.
 Designed by Imagineer Dorothea Redmond and crafted and set in place by a team of six artists led by mosaicist Hanns-Joachim Scharff, the 15 by 10 ft ornate panels are shaped in a Gothic arch.
 The murals took 22 months to complete and contain just over 300,000 pieces of Italian glass and rough smalti (glass made specifically for mosaics traditionally used by Italian craftsmen) in more than 500 colors.
 Many of the hand-cut tiles are fused with sterling silver and 14-karat (58 percent) gold, and some are as small as the head of a tack.
-Looking closely at these ornate murals, one will notice that each of Cinderella's wicked stepsisters appears with a little added color - one sister's face is clearly "red with anger", while the other is a little "green with envy" as they watch Cinderella try on the glass slipper.
+Looking closely at these ornate murals, one will notice that each of Cinderella's wicked stepsisters appears with a little added color—one sister's face is clearly "red with anger", while the other is a little "green with envy" as they watch Cinderella try on the glass slipper.